Jesus Year RESOURCES

 GO (Engage the Hands)

-If your friends looked at your life, would they see someone living separated… or restored?
+3. If your friends looked at your life, would they see someone clinging to control or someone clinging to Christ?

 PRAYER PROMPT